-If you are more than a little rusty with your maths, skimming through your old A-Level textbooks, and the odd past paper question, can be a useful way to bring yourself back up to speed.
-It will be particularly helpful if you studied further maths, but no biggie if not.
+If you are more than a little rusty with your maths, skimming through your old maths textbooks, plus the odd past paper question, can be a useful way to bring yourself back up to speed.

 Of course, this does depend on whether you can still find them… (Although many are accessible online if you know where to look.)